 |10.45 – 12.15||Session 1 (Language to language)

-· Gwendal Piégais – Russian interpreters operating in France during the war
+· Gwendal Piégais, Université de Bretagne Occidentale, Brest/University of Western Brittany – Russian interpreters operating in France during the Great War

 · Luc Vandeweyer, Belgian National Archives – The role of the language border in Belgium in the expansionist plans of the German occupier